-3 Non-Profits Served

-3

-2023 Q2

 City of Galt

 Project Number: D5-6

 Expenditure Category: 7-Administrative/7.2-Transfers to Other Units of Government

 Impacted Community: General Public

 Funding Amount: \$450,000

 Project Status: In Progress

 This allocation will provide Galt with financial assistance needed to purchase playground structures for city parks.
 As a small, rural community of 25,239 residents, Galt has received a smaller allocation of pandemic-related funding to assist with recovery efforts, when compared to other jurisdictions within Sacramento County.

 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.

 Performance Indicators and Outcomes:

 1. Number of playground structures built.

 City of Isleton

 Project Number: D5-7

 Expenditure Category: 7-Administrative/7.2-Transfers to Other Units of Government

 Impacted Community: General Public

-Funding Amount: \$125,000
+Funding Amount: \$185,000

 Project Status: In Progress

 This project will provide funding to the City of Isleton to improve two parks, including the construction of a public restroom and a community activity area.
 Parks serve as a vital resource for the community, and demand for parks and their role in promoting opportunities for safe social interaction and physical and mental relief further increased during the Pandemic.
 Both parks are located within impacted and disproportionately impacted communities.

 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-1. Number of playgrounds or other structures built.
+Performance Indicators and Outcomes: 1.
+Number of playgrounds or other structures built.

 Food Bank Grants

 Project Number: D5-9

 Expenditure Category: 2-Negative Economic Impacts/2.34-Assistance to Impacted Non-profit

 Organizations

 Impacted Community: Food Insecure Low-income Individuals and Families

 Funding Amount: \$750,000

 Project Status: In Progress

-The project will provide grants to non-profit 501(c)(3) food pantries in the County of Sacramento to provide food products to individuals and families experiencing food insecurity.
-The project will specifically target and support communities that tend to reside in more rural parts of the County.
+The project provides support to non-profit 501(c)(3) food pantries in the County of Sacramento.
+Food pantries provide food products to individuals and families experiencing food insecurity.
+The project will specifically target and support communities in rural parts of the County.
 The population served will be County of Sacramento residents with low-income which were economically impacted by the Pandemic.

 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.

-4 Non-Profits Served

-2023 Q2

 SLFRF Mandatory Performance Indicator:

 1. Number of nonprofits served.